marco76/marco.dev/_posts/2018-09-01-java-jdk-11-free.md

 introduction: 'OpenJDK 11 is free, for OracleJDK you have to pay for production environments.
 More details here.'
 ---

+You can follow the latest updates in Java here: [Java-version.com](https://java-version.com)

 # Should I pay to use Java 11 in production?

 **In short ...
 Don't worry!
 OpenJDK is free!**